 What are the signs and symptoms of Rhabdomyosarcoma?

 Most rhabdomyosarcomas are found in a child's head or neck, genitourinary tracts and extremities.
 They also have been diagnosed in the trunk, chest wall, abdominal area and perineal/anal area.
 Tumors found in the hand and foot usually are diagnosed in adolescents or young adults.
 The cancer can metastasize to other areas of the body, most commonly in the lymph nodes and lungs.
 Rhabdomyosarcoma is curable in most children and adolescents and prognosis depends on the patient’s age at diagnosis, the tumor’s origin, size, histopathology, stage and response to treatment.

 What are the causes of Pediatric Rhabdomyosarcoma?

 Several genetic syndromes increase a child’s risk for rhabdomyosarcoma, including Li-Fraumeni syndrome, neurofibromatosis Type 1 and Costello syndrome.
 A high birth weight in newborns may increase risk for the tumors.
 Symptoms often are localized to the tumor but may include painful masses or swelling, headache or trouble with urination or bowel movements.

 How is Rhabdomyosarcoma treated?

 Children’s Health is staffed by expert and experienced oncologists, surgeons and subspecialists.
-The Pauline Allen Gill Center for Cancer and Blood Disorders is a world-class and nationally recognized leader in pediatric cancer.
-If your child has been diagnosed with a rhabdomyosarcoma or you want an expert second opinion, turn to pediatric tumor specialists who can manage the complex soft tissue cancer.
+The Pauline Allen Gill Center for Cancer and Blood Disorders is a world-class and nationally recognized leader in pediatric cancer with experts who provide second opinions and help manage complex soft tissue cancers.